-Category 4 - Greater than 550kW, but less than or equal to 2MW
+Category 5 - Greater than 2MW

-This Generator Interconnection Procedure document outlines the process & requirements used to install or modify generation projects with aggregate generator output capacity ratings greater than 550kW less than or equal to 2MW designed to operate in parallel with the UPPCO electric system.
+This Generator Interconnection Procedure document outlines the process & requirements used to install or modify generation projects with aggregate generator output capacity ratings greater than 2MW designed to operate in parallel with the UPPCO electric system.
 Technical requirements (data, equipment, relaying, telemetry, metering) are defined according to type of generation, location of the interconnection, and mode of operation (Flow-back or Non-Flow-back).
 The process is designed to provide an expeditious interconnection to the UPPCO electric system that is both safe and reliable.

-This document has been filed with the Michigan Public Service Commission (MPSC) and complies with rules established for the interconnection of parallel generation to the UPPCO electric system in the MPSC Order in Case No. U-15787.
+This document has been filed with the Michigan Public Service Commission (MPSC) and complies with rules established for the interconnection of parallel generation to the UPPCO electric system in the MPSC Order in Case No. U-15787